open-iscsi/targetd/README.md

 All of these are available in Fedora Rawhide.

+Installing the targetcli package is also highly recommended.

 ### Configuring targetd

 targetd defaults to using the "test" volume group, and username 'foo'